LogtalkDotOrg/logtalk3/manuals/sources/devtools/diagrams.rst

 The scripts assume that the ``dot`` executable is available from the system path.
 Due to the lack of a Graphviz installer for Windows, limited test is performed in Windows operating-systems.
-Use if possible the bash script in a POSIX system (macOS, Linux, BSD, …).
+Use if possible the bash script in a POSIX system (macOS, Linux, BSD, ...).

-When generating diagrams for multiple libraries or directories, it’s possible to split a diagram with several disconnected library or directory graphs using the ``ccomps`` command-line executable.
+When generating diagrams for multiple libraries or directories, it's possible to split a diagram with several disconnected library or directory graphs using the ``ccomps`` command-line executable.
 For
 example: